iamsayan/advanced-cron-scheduler/readme.txt

 Yes, our plugins work independently of themes you are using.
 As long as your website is running on WordPress version 5.1 or later, it will work.

+== Screenshots ==

+1. Action Scheduler Tasks

 == Changelog ==

 If you like Migrate WP Cron to Action Scheduler, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/migrate-wp-cron-to-action-scheduler/reviews/#new-post).
 It helps to keep development and support going strong.
 Thank you!

+= 1.0.1 =
+Release Date: 4th March, 2021

+* Added: Ability to Auto delete the Store Schema on PLugin Activation and Deactivation to avoid Missing Database error on some installations.
+* Added: Ability to Purge Cache on plugin Deactivation.

 = 1.0.0 =
 Release Date: 2nd March, 2021